MrR0807/Notes/understanding-parquet-file.md

 ## File's metadata importance

-In this section will use the idea from Designing Data-Intensive Applications book[1] to portrait metadata usefulness.
+In this section I will use the idea from Designing Data Intensive Applications book[1] to portray metadata usefulness.
 In named book, author explores metadata concept by introducing a simple, bash database.

-Instead of `bash` scripts and thought practices, I'll build a simple database in Java and explore simplified metadata and indexes.
-Also, I will not implement compaction, because Parquet does not formulate such practices.
-However, those practices could be implemented in downstream specialised databases for which Parquet files acts as an input.
+Instead of `bash` scripts and thought exercises, I'll build a simple database in Java and explore simplified metadata and index concepts.

+In named book, author also explores compaction, SSTables, LSM trees etc. I will not do that in this chapter, mainly because Parquet does not utlise any of those practices.
+Despite that, they are useful concepts to understand, because databases which can process Parquet files might apply them, hence reading "Designing Data Intensive Applications" book's "Storage and Retrieval"